 Strategic AI risks: technology maturity and macroeconomics

-- conducting effective due diligence and contractual arrangements that avoid provider lock-in;
+• Conducting effective due diligence and contractual arrangements that prevent provider lock-in;

-While strategic and market risks influence a firm’s overall position on AI adoption, effective control is rooted in its internal risk management processes.
+While strategic and market risks influence a firm’s overall position on AI adoption, effective control depends on its internal risk-management processes.

 The AI risk management cycle

-- Repeat: Periodically review and refine the AI risk controls.
-This can be triggered by incidents, regulatory changes, or technological advancements.
+• Repeat: Periodically review and refine the AI risk controls.
+Reviews may be triggered by incidents, regulatory changes, or technological advancements.

 AI risk management is often complicated by the need to rely on third-party providers.
 In a highly competitive market, firms struggle to obtain clear information about providers’ training data, testing methods, and safety processes.
-Moreover, providers of foundation models cannot exhaustively envisage every use case to which deployers may put their models.
-Responsibility for model behavior may seem to be shared, but in financial contexts it is the deployer who the regulator is likely to hold responsible when the behavior of an AI model fails to meet expectations.
+Moreover, providers of foundation models cannot exhaustively foresee every use case to which deployers may apply their models.
+Responsibility for model behaviour may appear to be shared, but in financial contexts it is the deployer who regulators are likely to hold responsible when the behaviour of an AI model fails to meet expectations.

 Each phase of the risk management cycle depends on a firm’s ability to identify specific AI-related risks across its activities.
 The following section outlines some practical resources reporting examples of AI risk.